 Max in his Barracuda Biking gear at the start of the Death Road, La Paz

-Our day started with an early morning meet up in La Paz’s Central District.
-After meeting the guide, Gustavo, and the rest of the riders, we all jumped in the van heading for the Mirador La Cumbre.
+Our day started with an early morning meet-up in La Paz’s Central District.
+After meeting the guide, Gustavo, and the rest of the riders in the capital city, we all jumped in the van heading for the Mirador La Cumbre.

 Once at the top, we got a serious safety briefing (these guys don’t joke about safety), got our gear, tested our brakes, and started our descent on Death Road, La Paz.